 Example: Vikash and Troy get into a bar fight at the Venetian.
 Troy yells at Vikash to leave, but Vikash insists on staying.
 Troy performs a "citizen's arrest" on Vikash for trespass and calls the police.

 When the police arrive, they decline to arrest Vikash for trespass.
 Troy possesses no authority over who is allowed on the Venetian's property.
 Consequently, Vikash's right to be at the Venetian serves as an effective defense against Nevada trespass charges.

 A person's right to be somewhere turns on the location itself.
 Businesses such as casinos or shopping malls are usually open to the general public unless a person is specifically asked to leave.
-This is unlike private homes, where a person generally needs prior consent of the owner or occupant before he/she can legally be there as a guest.
+This is unlike private homes, where a person generally needs prior consent of the owner or occupant before the person can legally be there as a guest.